 top of page

-Loved throughout the world for her moving performances and poetry readings, Dr. Carmen Tafolla is a poet, storyteller, performance artist, motivational speaker, and university professor.
+Loved throughout the world for her moving performances and readings, Dr. Carmen Tafolla is a poet, storyteller, performance artist, motivational speaker, cultural activist, Professor Emeritus, and a native of San Antonio’s West Side barrio.

-The author of more than 30 books, her work appears internationally in high school and university textbooks, newspapers, journals and magazines, and elementary school readers.
-Named State Poet Laureate of Texas in 2015, she is currently the President of the Texas Institute of Letters.
-Tafolla had also served from 2012-2014 as the first City Poet Laureate of San Antonio and presented at more than 300 schools, universities, professional conferences, and community arts centers in her two-year tenure.
+The author of 40 books, her work appears internationally in high school and university textbooks, newspapers, journals, magazines, and elementary school readers.
+Named State Poet Laureate of Texas in 2015, Tafolla had also served from 2012-2014 as the first City Poet Laureate of San Antonio and presented at more than 300 schools, universities, professional conferences, and community arts centers in her two-year tenure.
+In 2018, she became the first Latina to be elected President of the Texas Institute of Letters.

 bottom of page